octo-technology/OpenTezos/docs/michelson/tutorial.md

 ##### Serialization

-The `PACK` instruction serializes a piece of data to its optimized binary representation.
+The `PACK` instruction serializes any value of packable type to its optimized binary representation.
+All types are packable with the exception of _operation_ and _big_map_ types.
+It consumes the top element of the stack and push back the corresponding _bytes_ value on top of the stack.

 The `UNPACK` instruction de-serializes a piece of data, if valid.
 It returns an *option* initialized to *None* if the de-serialization is invalid, or an *option* initialized to *Some* if valid.

 ##### Standard operators

 The `CONCAT` instruction concatenates two byte sequences.
 It can also be applied to a list of byte sequences.
 It consumes a list of byte sequences and pushes the concatenation of all sequences (in the respective order).
+The _list_ data structure will be explained later in this tutorial.

 The `SIZE` instruction computes the size of a sequence of bytes.
 It consumes a byte sequence and pushes the number of bytes of the sequence.